WHAT IS THE VALUE OF CAMP?

 CAN I SEND A PHONE WITH MY CHILD TO CAMP?

+Sparrow Lake Camp is a camp that values being "unplugged.
 Although we do understand the increasing number of reasons for cell phones in the daily life of both adults and children we ask that you do not send a phone with your camper.
-Summer Camp gives a child the ability to take a break from typical daily life and gain new skills and experiences.
+Summer Camp gives a child the ability to "reconnect" in a different way and take a break from typical daily life and not be dependant on technology.

 If a camper does bring a cell phone to camp we ask that they turn in their phone on the first day with knowledge that it will be securely stored for the duration of their camping experience.
 Sparrow Lake Camp is not liable for any misplaced or broken cell phones or electronics.